Conjugacy theorems for loop reductive group schemes and Lie algebras: Applications to infinite-dimensional Lie Theory

+\begin{proof} After sorting through the several relevant definitions, the Theorem follows from our conjugacy of Borel-Mostow MAD subalgebras in view of the realization of the Lie tori in question as multiloop algebras as established in \cite{ABFP}. \end{proof}

+The spirit of this result should be interpreted as the analogue that on $\dg$ we cannot choose two different Cartan subalgebras that will lead to root systems of different type.
+More generally, it is the analogue of the fact that the relative type of a finite-dimensional simple Lie algebra (in characteristic 0) or of a simple algebraic group is an invariant of the algebra or group in question.

-The relevance of centreless Lie tori is that they sit at the ``bottom" of every EALA (see \cite{AABGP}, \cite{N1} and \cite{N2}).
+The relevance of centreless Lie tori is that they sit at the ``bottom" of every Extended Affine Lie Algebra (see \cite{AABGP}, \cite{N1} and \cite{N2}).
 A good example is provided by the affine Kac-Moody Lie algebras.
 They are of the form (see \cite{Kac})

 where $\cL$ is a loop algebra of the form $ L(\dg, \pi)$ for some (unique) $\dg$ and some (unique up to conjugacy) diagram automorphism $\pi$ of $\dg.$ The element $c$ is central and $d $ is a degree derivation for a natural grading of $\cL.$ If $\dh$ is the standard Chevalley split Cartan subalgebra of $\dg$, then $ \mathcal{H} = \dh^\pi + kc + kd$ plays the role of the Cartan subalgebra for $\mathcal{E}.$